TOAST-DOCS/Gamebase/en/unity-etc.md

     // The body of the push message. public string body;

-    // You can check all information by converting them to JSONObject. public string extras;
+    // You can check the custom information sent when sending a push in JSON format. public string extras;
 }
 ```